howdyai/botkit/docs/readme-web.md

 # Botkit Web Connector

+The power of bots and conversational software can included in any website or app using Botkit's new web connector!

 ## What is this?

+This connector provides a basic interface for Botkit to send and receive messages directly, rather than relying on a third party messaging service like Slack or Facebook messenger.
-Botkit's Web Connector includes a built-in chat server that can send and receive messages using real-time websocket connections or asynchronous webhooks.
+It includes a built-in chat server that can send and receive messages using real-time websocket connections or asynchronous webhooks.
 This allows Botkit bots to live on the web, or be embedded into websites and native mobile apps.

-Botkit's built-in chat server does not require any third party services to work - messages are sent and received directly by your own app!
+The functionality provided in the connector is actually very simple, and requires integration with a webserver (to serve the application and host the chat server) and a front-end client (to provide a user interface and render messages).
+These components are provided in a separate project, [Botkit Anywhere](https://github.com/howdyai/botkit-starter-web).

 ## Getting Started

-Everything you need to build your bot is included in [Botkit Anywhere](https://github.com/howdyai/botkit-starter-web), a boilerplate project that includes all the components needed to operate your bot, as well as sample code and extra features.
+Everything you need to build your bot is included in [Botkit Anywhere](https://github.com/howdyai/botkit-starter-web), a boilerplate application that includes all the components needed to operate your bot, as well as sample code and extra features.

 * All the features of Botkit Core and Botkit Studio
 * A built-in chat server that can handle thousands of simultaneous conversations
 * A customizable front-end chat client built with HTML, CSS, and Javascript
 * A webserver for serving the application to users and hosting your bot's business logic

-*Most developers should start with the starter kit rather than make direct use of the Botkit Core library.*
+**Most developers should start with the starter kit rather than make direct use of the Botkit core library.**

-### **Botkit Studio**
+### Botkit Studio

 Botkit Studio is a dashboard and IDE designed to super-charge Botkit.
 It includes a web-based interface for building and managing dialog, an activity console, third party integrations, and advanced analytics tools like customer segmenting, conversion funnels, and user retention metrics.